-- solo artists or duos living and working in Berlin
+- solo musicians or duos who live and work in Berlin

-- musicians who are particularly open to transcultural production processes
+- musicians who are particularly open to transcultural exchange and collaboration

-- musicians who have a good knowledge of the music scenes in Berlin and are willing to take on the role of co-host in Berlin in terms of networking and access to community for the Israeli artist
+- Musicians who have a good knowledge of the Berlin music scene and are willing to take on the role of co-host in Berlin (not responsible for organising) and to connect the artists from Israel with to the local community

 - musicians with a valid vaccination against SARS-CoV-2

-Stay in Berlin: 4 weeks in August/September 2022
+Stay in Tel Aviv: 4 weeks in September 2023

 4 Residency Details